Oh boy. Another Google algorithm update. (As if 2020 hasn’t thrown enough at us, ey?!)

 Test yours: Check your site before you wreck your site.
 It really is as simple as opening up every page on your site to see if any annoying ads pop up.
 And by annoying, we mean ads that hamper your experience, navigation or vision of any page on your site in any small way.
 If you find them annoying, trust us your user will too, and Google will punish you for it.

-Since many of these Page Experience signals already factor into Google’s search algorithms many SEOs will have already got their clients’ page experience signals in tip top shape – the good ones anyway.
+Since many of these Page Experience signals already factor into Google’s search algorithms many SEOs will have already got their clients’ page experience signals in tip top shape.

 But this announcement does mean if you haven’t been paying attention to your page experience, now you really, really need to.
 And while it might all sound terribly technical it doesn’t need to be.
 Just remember this: if you find your site and pages easy to navigate and use, your users will find it easy to navigate and use.
 The signals outlined above, just provide you with a roadmap to make sure that navigation isn’t flawed.